 Continued Reporting Until Completion as specified in Section Z4.6

-Z 4.5.1 Exception: Phased Implementation: The implementation plan may include phased implementation such that the building owner is not required to replace a system or equipment before the end of the system or equipment's useful life.
+Z 4.5.1 Phased Implementation: The implementation plan may include phased implementation such that the building owner is not required to replace a system or equipment before the end of the system or equipment's useful life.
 System or equipment fitting this description shall be included in the energy audit and Normative Annex X – Investment Criteria investment criteria submission with a schedule for replacement.

 Z4.6 Continued Reporting Until Completion.
 Continued reporting is required as specified in sections Z4.6.1 and Z4.6.2 until completion when; a) measurement and verification extends one year or more beyond the compliance date, or b) implementation is extended phased implementation.